aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/revision/group/_index.md

 ## Revision.group property

 Gets the revision group.
-Returns ``None`` if the revision does not belong to any group.
+Returns ``null`` if the revision does not belong to any group.